hkohan/CleanCoin/README.md

   <a href="#community">Community</a>
 </p>

-## What's TRON?
+## What's CleanCoin?

-TRON is a project dedicated to building the infrastructure for a truly decentralized Internet.
+CleanCoin is a project dedicated to building the infrastructure for a truly decentralized Internet.

-The Tron Protocol, one of the largest blockchain based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the TRON ecosystem.
+The CleanCoin Protocol, one of the largest blockchain based operating systems in the world, offers scalable, high-availability and high-throughput support that underlies all the decentralized applications in the CleanCoin ecosystem.

-TRON enables large-scale development and engagement.
-With over 2000 TPS, high concurrency, low latency and massive data transmission, TRON is ideal for building decentralized entertainment applications.
+CleanCoin enables large-scale development and engagement.
+With over 2000 TPS, high concurrency, low latency and massive data transmission, CleanCoin is ideal for building decentralized entertainment applications.
 Free features and incentive systems allow developers to create premium app experiences for users.

-TRON Protocol and the TVM allow anyone to develop DAPPs for themselves or their communities, with smart contracts making decentralized crowdfunding and token issuance easier than ever.
+CleanCoin Protocol and the TVM allow anyone to develop DAPPs for themselves or their communities, with smart contracts making decentralized crowdfunding and token issuance easier than ever.

 # How to Build